 Nantucket Airport (ACK) is serviced by most major carriers seasonally, including Jet Blue, American, Delta and United.
-Local airlines, including Cape Air and Rectrix, operate year-round from Hyannis, with limited service from Boston.
+Local airline Cape Air operates year-round from Hyannis, with limited service from Boston and JFK.
 Visit Nantucket Airport for more information.
 For those planning to fly into Boston and then ferry from Hyannis, there is bus service from the airport to Hyannis.
 Once on island, taxi or Uber service from the airport to Sherburne Inn is approximately 15 minutes, depending on traffic.

-Nantucket is accessible via ferry, from Hyannis (Cape Cod) year-round, and through seasonal service from New Bedford, Manhattan, New Jersey and Martha’s Vineyard.
+Nantucket is accessible via ferry, from Hyannis (Cape Cod) year-round.
 While most operators offer the popular “fast” ferry, there is also a traditional “slow” boat from Hyannis.
 Always make your fast ferry reservations in advance as boats sell out.
 Traditional (slow) boat passenger tickets are purchased the day of travel.
 All boats arrive downtown at the Steamship dock (closest at .3 miles to the inn) or Hy-Line Straight Warf (.8 miles to the inn).
 While many guests are comfortable walking, taxis are generally available at both ports, as well as Uber service.

 The Steamship Authority (508-771-4000)